bhoot1234567890/StackFusion-ESP--/readme.md

 My approach has a time complexitiy of O(1)

 ## **Problems Faced**
-    Standard SD card library uses 8.3 filename system which states that the maximum filename length should be of 8 letters and extension maximum of 3.
+    Standard SD card library uses 8.3 filename system which states that, the maximum filename length should be of 8 letters and extension maximum of 3.
     Fur Elise.mp3 becomes FURELI~1.MP3
     You may have noticed this in the DOS era.
     This can be circumvented by using a better SD Card library. greiman / SdFat library should fix this as it can even support exFAT formatted SD cards.
     The 18 characted filename shouldn't pose a problem now.